DKFZ-ODCF/nf-bam2fastq/README.md

 * mamba
 * docker
 * singularity
-* dkfzModules: This environment uses the environment modules available in the DKFZ Cluster.

 Currently, there are only two "executor" profiles that define the job execution method.
 These are
 * local: Just execute the jobs locally on the system that executes Nextflow.